vyos/vyos-documentation/docs/configuration/protocols/ospf.rst

    Simple text password authentication is insecure and deprecated in favour of MD5 HMAC authentication.

-.. cfgcmd:: set interfaces <inttype> <intname> ip ospf authentication md5 key-id <id> md5-key <text>
+.. cfgcmd:: set protocols ospf interface <interface> authentication md5 key-id <id> md5-key <text>

    This command specifys that MD5 HMAC authentication must be used on this